Reason.fm Logo

 Audio fits how your brain already works.

 Cognitive load theory explains why.
 When you listen, you free up visual bandwidth.
 That makes it easier to sustain focus during routine tasks—walking, cooking, commuting.
-You’re not switching contexts every two seconds.
+You're not switching contexts every two seconds.
+A 2019 study published in Psychological Science by Deniz et al. found that the brain processes spoken narratives using a broad network across both hemispheres, engaging areas tied to comprehension, imagery, and emotional response simultaneously.

-There’s also the mere exposure effect at play.
+There's also the mere exposure effect at play.
 Hearing the same voice weekly builds familiarity faster than seeing a logo in a feed.
 Familiarity breeds trust.
 Trust drives action.
+Research from Nielsen (2024) found that podcast ads significantly outperform display ads on brand recall.
+The voice creates a parasocial bond that visual impressions simply cannot replicate at scale.

 That's sticky attention.